AmmarArnous/AmmarArnous/README.md

 - 📫 How to reach me **ammar.ar@gmx.de**

-- ⚡ Fun fact :- Food and Music and Sport 🎵 are the reasons to live.
+- ⚡ Fun fact :- Food Sport and Music 🎵 are the reasons to live.

 <h3 align="left">Connect with me:</h3>